 I found school extremely boring, although I did quite well somehow.
-The teachers could never figure this out so they sent me for testing.
-I was found to have a very high IQ and was diagnosed as “gifted”(which basically means your idea of bliss is reading textbooks and studying piano sheet music), so my college teachers pushed me into going to medical school and I was tempted.
+The teachers could never figure this out, so they sent me for testing.
+I was found to have a very high IQ and was diagnosed as “gifted”(which basically means your idea of bliss is reading textbooks and studying piano sheet music).
+So my college teachers pushed me into going to medical school and I was tempted.
 I bought first-year medical textbooks instead of the makeup and teenage clothes my friends were into and actually taught myself quite a lot from almost constant medical and scientific reading.

 But something bothered me.

 I soon met and married a guy who seemed as bright as he was attractive (‘seemed’ being the operative word here) and we quickly got pregnant with our first child, but sadly he had a congenital disorder which left him unable to process calcium.
 He was born by planned section and passed away before I got to hold him.
-The doctors and nurses were lovely but we were living in Dublin at the time and frankly, everyone is lovely in Dublin.
-We were soon pregnant again but I was quite dim as I did not think to question the accepted views on pregnancy and childbirth, so just went along with the doctors.
+The doctors and nurses were lovely, but we were living in Dublin at the time and frankly, everyone is lovely in Dublin.
+We were soon pregnant again, but I was quite dim as I did not think to question the accepted views on pregnancy and childbirth, so just went along with the doctors.

 I went a week overdue and arrived at the hospital in early labour.
 I was then induced and ended up having another Caesarean Section, as my body was nowhere near ready.
-Plus the hospital had really fed me scare stories as I had a previous section, so I just gave in.
+Plus the hospital had fed me scare stories as I had a previous section, so I just gave in.
 A beautiful baby girl soon followed by DS2, a planned third section two years later and DS3 less than 12 months after his brother!
 He was a surprise, though we felt very lucky.

-The doctors had tried to push me into getting my tubes clipped after DS2 but I refused.
-My husband had promised me a tummy tuck after we had completed our family as I had stretched terribly after DS1 as I was full of fluid due to his illness.
+The doctors had tried to push me into getting my tubes clipped after DS2, but I refused.
+My husband had promised me a tummy tuck after we had completed our family as I had stretched terribly after DS1 as I was full of fluid because of his illness.
 I looked like I had triplets, so my stomach was a mess.
 I had them tied during my section with DS3.
 After the operation, the doctor said that there was a lot of swelling on my tubes and she was worried the clips might come off in time.
 I just looked at her, holding my dear new son – through that “wonderful” haze of narcotic drugs they give you after a section, the ones that make your face swell and make you forget your name – and nodded stupidly.
 She didn’t offer any follow-up and frankly, I was too out of it to care.
 I had my tummy tuck eight months later.

 Fast forward seven years to September 2012 and I had divorced 4 years earlier and remarried.
 I was doing quite well as a musician and working hard at my Open University maths degree.
-I had even worked part time as an Afro hair model all thanks to my tummy tuck.
+I had even worked part-time as an Afro hair model, all thanks to my tummy tuck.
 The very last thing on my mind was pregnancy or babies as I had my tubes tied and my new husband, though childless, was a good ten years older, and at 48 he was happy enough being a stepdad to my three which was just fine with me.